Photo by Ralph Bouwmeester

 While the spring and fall present challenges for drivers on east-west streets at sunrise and sunset, other street directions will be equally challenging at other times of year.
 Note that in Omaha the sun rises and sets more or less northeast and northwest during summer, and southeast and southwest during winter.
 Drivers should always make themselves aware of where the sun is or where it might be as they round a curve or crest a hill.

-Living west of
+Living west of your place of

 In cities such as Omaha where a large number of commuters live west of downtown, "a significant number of commuters are driving directly into the sun" during the morning commute in spring and fall.
 And the evening commute home can be equally dangerous.